 Applicants will normally have a good honours first degree or equivalent qualification in Occupational Therapy or Physiotherapy from a recognised institution of higher education or overseas equivalent.

 It is envisaged that applicants to the course may be from a diverse range of backgrounds both in terms of education and experience.
-Applicants who do not meet the entry requirements detailed above will be assessed on an individual basis taking into account work experience and academic study/qualifications.

 English Language Requirement